nzbin/three-dots/README.md

 The project is a set of CSS loading animations created with three dots which made by just single element.
 I think the project can not only enhance your CSS skills but also improve your imagination.

-> The LESS file is contributed by other people, it's not the newest.
+> The LESS files are contributed by other people, it's not the newest.

 ## Usage